 My thoughts are with his family at this unbelievably sad time!!!!!"

-shared by Catherine Cannon, 7 hours ago
+shared by Catherine Cannon, 1 month ago

 "I had the pleasure of first meeting Gary, with his signature smile, when he came for his interview for the Deputy DoF role in 2016.
 What a lovely, kind and genuine person.
 A brilliant boss who always had time for people, supporting them as much as they were supporting him.
 He was a true gentleman for whom I had the greatest respect.
 How lucky we in Finance were to know Gary and be a part of his team.
 It cannot be underestimated how deeply his loss will be felt and my thoughts are with his family and all those who knew him.
 Rest in peace, Gary."

-shared by Judith Cruickshank, 7 hours ago
+shared by Judith Cruickshank, 1 month ago

 "Such sad news, Gary was the genuine article.
 Down to earth, funny and helpful.
 My condolences go out to his family and friends, he will be missed!"

-shared by Charlotte Henson, 8 hours ago
+shared by Charlotte Henson, 1 month ago

 "What a person and what a loss.
 I first met Gary about 6 years ago, when I started with CHS.
 He was so friendly and helpful, giving me clear guidance on my most basic question. (and I had many).
 I remember my induction conversation with Gary, from the outset, he was hospitable, welcoming and made as much time for me as I needed.
 He was never judgemental, always supportive and encouraging, and whenever I had a question for him since, he never changed in his approach.
 He will be missed."

-shared by Mark Adderley, 8 hours ago
+shared by Mark Adderley, 1 month ago

 "Gary, what a truly lovely gentleman, an inspirational leader, brave and humorous.
 He genuinely cared and that shone through in everything he did.
 He always had time for you, would pull up a chair for a chat, or perch on the end of your desk.
 He was so down to earth and easy to chat to despite his DoF role.
 I’ll never forget the Teams calls during the early days of Covid checking in with us that we were okay despite his own challenges at the time.